Skip To Main Content

 A Q&A with a leader known for her student-centered focus

-With more than thirty years of experience in independent schools, Head of School Ronnie Codrington-Cazeau is known for her student-centered focus and her commitment to serving a diverse community.
+With more than 30 years of experience in independent schools, Head of School Ronnie Codrington-Cazeau is known for her student-centered focus and her commitment to serving a diverse community.
 She previously served as the head of school at The Evergreen School in Seattle and also served in leadership and teaching positions at several private schools, including Harvard-Westlake School in Los Angeles and The Park School in Brookline, Massachusetts.

 You are beginning your fifth year at UPrep.
 What have been some of the highlights so far?